oliverjanoschek/FloMenu/readme.md

         android:clipToPadding="false">
     </com.oliverjanoschek.flomenu.components.FloMenu>
 ```
-#### Populating the menu with sub menu FABs
+### Populating the menu with sub menu FABs

+There are two very straightforward, simple ways to add sub menu FABs to FloMenu.
+You can either choose to add submenu items in your layout XMLs and add onClickListeners afterwards, or simply add them in one step in code.

+This library uses lambda functions to make it easy to set click listeners for all FABs in the menu.

+#### via XML

-The simplest way to add sub menu items to FloMenu is to use the FloSubMenu component as such:
+##### 1. To add sub menu items to FloMenu via XML add the FloSubMenu custom view like this:

 ```XML
     <com.oliverjanoschek.flomenu.components.FloMenu